hoonkookshim0717/isonwebtoken/README.md

 > `privateKey` and `publicKey` should be provided for RS***/PS***/ES*** algorithms.

 > `secretKey`, `privateKey`, `publicKey` is a string (utf-8 encoded), buffer, or KeyObject containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.

+* `baseTimestamp` : SINCE_EPOCH, SINCE_2000, SINCE_2020, SINCE_2026 is possible.(All is properties of miniwebtoken).

+  All above are timestamp in seconds at specified year 1st January, and can be used to minimize token size.

+  tokenEnv instance stores the timestamp in internal cache, and setter function can use it(subtract it from real timestamp) to reduce token size.

+  And, getter function should re-calculate(add it from extracted timestamp) to recover acturl timestamp.

 ### 2. Error Codes.
 List of comparable errors.